 - And more…

-Please, please keep yourself updated with the existing and possible upcoming new tricks of these scammers.
+Please, please keep yourself updated with the existing and possibly upcoming new tricks of these scammers.
 By keeping yourself updated, you will be able to secure your hard-earned money!

 It’s Your Money